 35.3.13.2 Simultaneous transmit and receive (STR) operation

-An STA that is affiliated with an MLD capable of STR over a pair of links and that is operating on a link in that pair of links may contend for access to WM or transmit a frame to an STA of another MLD capable of STR over that pair of links on that link regardless of any activity occurring on the other link within that pair of links.
+When a pair of links on which an MLD operates is an STR link pair, a STA that is affiliated with the MLD and that is operating on a link in that STR link pair may contend for access to WM or transmit a frame to a receiving STA on that link regardless of any activity occurring on the other link within that STR link pair, if the receiving STA is

+- A STA that is affiliated with another MLD that operates on the same pair of links which is also the STR link pair.

+- A STA which is not affiliated with an MLD. (#1215, 1433, 2748)

+All pairs of links where an AP MLD which is not a soft AP MLD operates shall be STR link pairs. (#1698, 1794)

-An MLD shall announce whether An MLD shall announce whether the MLD is capable of STR over a pair of links as defined in 35.3.13.4 (Capability signaling).
+A non-AP MLD shall announce whether each pair of links where the MLD operates is the STR link pair or the NSTR link pair if there exists at least one NSTR link pair as defined in 35.3.13.4 (Capability signaling). (#1699, 1794, 1083)

 TGbe editor: Please change the tile of Figure 35-5 from “Channel access of two MLDs operating as STR over a pair of links” to “Channel access of two MLDs over an STR link pair”.

-Figure 35-5 (Channel access of two MLDs operating as STR over a pair of links) shows an example of an AP MLD and a non-AP MLD that are operating as STR over a pair of links and that are contenting for access to the WM and subsequent frame exchanges between two MLDs on those links.
-After the AP MLD has set up link 1 and link 2 with the non-AP MLD, then AP 2 may receive data frames from STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on link 1.
+Figure 35-5 (Channel access of two MLDs over an STR link pair) shows an example of an AP MLD and a non-AP MLD that are operating over an STR link pair and that are contending (#2138) for access to the WM and subsequent frame exchanges between two MLDs on those links.
+After the AP MLD has set up link 1 and link 2 with the non-AP MLD and the links are enabled, then AP 2 may receive data frames from STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on link 1. (#2553, 1175)